 SBA Taxiway Designation Changes

 The FAA is requiring SBA bring the airfield into compliance with FAA Engineering Brief 89 regarding taxiway naming conventions.
 FAA Engineering Brief requirements are now contained in FAA Advisory Circulars and provide the Airport with a means for ensuring compliance with applicable FAA regulations.
 Provided below is a copy of the SBA & FAA Taxiway Naming Convention that will be incorporated into the Airport Layout Plan (ALP) and revised Sign and Marking Program (SAMP).
 The Airport, SBA FAA Air Traffic, FAA Part 139 Certification Inspector, and the FAA Airports District Office have all recently agreed to the proposed naming convention following a Safety Risk Management Panel.
-This will be a multi-year project with design commencing in calendar year 2021.
-Actual construction and formal updates to taxiway designations will occur in the future as FAA funding becomes available.
 The anticipated elements of work to this project and other associated upgrades are outlined below:

 - Update the SAMP: As taxiway names will be changing, the entire SAMP needs to be revised to reflect the proposed changes.
 Once the new SAMP is completed, the Airport will submit to the FAA Certification Inspector for approval and subsequently submit the revised ALP for approval.
 Following approvals, it is anticipated that a final design scope of work will be under taken to implement the new SAMP as part of an FAA funded Airport Improvement Program (AIP) project.